KeyboardKit/KeyboardKit/README.md

 * `switchToSymbolKeyboard(*)` - can be used to switch to symbols
 * `none`- use this for empty "placeholder" keys that do nothing

-Most actions have standard behavior that apply to the input view controller or its text proxy.
-The ones that are marked with `(*)` require custom handling, though, since their behavior depend on the keyboard application.
+Many actions have standard behavior that apply to the input view controller or its text proxy, but the ones that are marked with `(*)` require custom handling, since their behavior depend on your application.

-`KeyboardInputViewController` has a `keyboardActionHandler` to which you should delegate all actions. `StandardKeyboardActionHandler` is used by default, but you can replace with any `KeyboardActionHandler`, preferrably by subclassing `StandardKeyboardActionHandler` and filling out the missing parts.
+`KeyboardInputViewController` has a `keyboardActionHandler` to which you should delegate all user-triggered actions.
+It uses a `StandardKeyboardActionHandler` by default, but you can replace with any `KeyboardActionHandler` you like, preferrably by subclassing the standard one and filling out the missing parts.

 ### Presentation

 `KeyboardInputViewController` has a `keyboardStackView`, to which you can add components like toolbars and button rows.
 Since it's a regular `UIStackView`, you can configure it in any way you like.
 By default, the extension will be resized to fit this stack view.

-The `KeyboardStackViewComponent` protocol is used by the built-in keyboard components and simplifies setting their height in a way that propertly resizes the keyboard extension.
-If you create custom components that can be added to the main stack view, you should let them implement this protocol as well.
+The `KeyboardStackViewComponent` protocol is used by the built-in keyboard components and simplifies setting their height in a way that propertly resizes the extension.
+If you create custom components that can be added to the main stack view, you should implement this protocol.

 `KeyboardButtonRow` has a `buttonStackView`.
-It's a regular `UIStackView`, to which you can add `KeyboardButtonRowComponent`s like the built in `KeyboardButton` and `KeyboardSpacerView`.
+It is a regular `UIStackView`, to which you can add `KeyboardButtonRowComponent`s like the built in `KeyboardButton` and `KeyboardSpacerView`.

 `KeyboardCollectionView` is regular `UICollectionView` that you can configure in any way you like.
 You can use the `KeyboardButtonRowCollectionView` subclass to easily distribute a set of actions in even rows that span over multiple pages.